ShravanIngawale/Excel/README.md

 I’m using Excel to practice core analyst skills such as formulas, pivot tables, charts, and basic automation.

 ## What's inside
-- raw csv
+- raw data
-- Processed CSV
+- Processed Data
 - Screenshots
   - Dashboard
   - Pivot Tables with Charts